Puerto Rico senatorial district V: District profile

-In previous distributions, the territory covered by the Senatorial District V has changed.
-In 1972, the District didn't include the municipality of Jayuya, which was annexed during the 1983 redistribution.
-Also, in 1972 and 1983 the District didn't include the municipalities of Lajas, Maricao or Juana Díaz.
+In previous distributions, the territory covered by senatorial district V has changed.
+In 1972, the district didn't include the municipality of Jayuya, which was annexed during the 1983 redistribution.
+Also, in 1972 and 1983 the district didn't include the municipalities of Lajas, Maricao or Juana Díaz.
 However, in the 1991 redistribution, both Lajas and Maricao were assigned to the district.

 The district didn't suffer changes in the redistribution of 2002, but some regions of Juana Díaz were added in the redistribution of 2011.